mk1-project/comprehension-bench/README.md

 This is a tool for replicating the MK1 Comprehension Benchmark results presented in [the accompanying blog](PLACEHOLDER_URL).

-The included dataset is a single synthetic document with nested natural language clauses and 100 associated queries.
+The included dataset consists of a single generated logically consistent natural language document and with 100 associated queries on the document.
+Because these documents can be easily regenerated, model's cannot be trained on the dataset.

-Each clause is formatted as follows:
+The document is made up of nested clauses formatted as follows:

 ```
 The canyon is equipped for hands-on training if at least one of the following is satisfied: